tillderoquefeuil-42-web/darkly/04_SQL_INJECTION_IMAGE/info.md

 ## How to use it ?

-Dumb and get all database infos
+Dump and get all database infos

 ## How to avoid it ?